Lee Michaels

-Lee Eugene Michaels (born Michael Olsen, November 24, 1945) is an American rock musician who sings and accompanies himself on organ, piano, or guitar.
-He is best known for his powerful soulful voice and his energetic virtuosity on the Hammond organ, peaking in 1971 with his Top 10 pop hit single, "Do You Know What I Mean".
-In 1988 he founded the Marina Del Rey-based restaurant chain Killer Shrimp which he and his family continue to operate to this day.
+Lee Eugene Michaels (born Michael Lee Olson, November 24, 1945) is an American rock musician who sings and accompanies himself on organ, piano, or guitar.
+He is best known for his 1971 Top 10 US hit single, "Do You Know What I Mean".
+In 1988 he founded the Marina del Rey, California-based restaurant chain Killer Shrimp which he and his family continue to operate to this day.